hyperledger-labs/fabric-operations-console/packages/athena/docs/_oauth.md

 1. Review the settings you are about to make, and click `Submit` when ready
 1. Once submitted you will see a countdown informing you to logout and login within 2 minutes.
 This behavior is only for the first login when turning OAuth on.
 The timer is created to let the console revert itself to the local usernames/passwords if the OAuth2.0 based login is unsuccessful (to prevent everyone from being locked out of the console).
 	- Click the button to logout and immediately try to login
-		- If successful you are congrats!
+		- If successful, congrats!
 		- If you encounter errors, try a private/incognito window.
-If that didn't help wait for 2 minutes, and the console will revert to the local usernames/password based auth you had before this change.
+If that didn't help wait for 2 minutes, and the console will revert to the local username/password auth you had before this change.
 If you have waited for 2 minutes and still see login errors, try a private/incognito window.
 Once you are able to login with your local username/password go back to the `Access` tab, double check the OAuth settings, and try again.
 1. Lastly, take a look at the usernames listed in the `Users` table.
 If some usernames were only for the local username/password login and they will not be used by your OAuth login, they should be deleted.
-Otherwise if someone were to register this username with your OAuth service, they will be able to gain unintentional entrance to your console.
+Otherwise if someone were to register this username with your OAuth service, they will be able to gain unintentional access to your console.

 ## Permissions
 The permissions of what a user can do on the console are listed/controlled on the `Access` tab under the `Users` table.
 - Users with a `Manager` role can edit the `Users` table and reassign user permissions.
 - When using the OAuth2 authentication method, a username (email) with no permissions can request permissions by first logging into the console.
 A successful login with the OAuth service will show the user a mostly empty page with a button to request permission.
 After they click this button, their username (email) will appear in the `Users` table.
 Another user (one with a `Manager` role) can then assign that username permissions.
-Usernames can also be added and given permission by a user with the `Manager` role, without making a new user go through the request step.
+If a username is already known it can be added and given permission without making that user go through the request step (use the `Add new users` button, on the `Access` tab).
 - Usernames listed in the table that were only added for local username/password login and are not currently used by the OAuth login should be deleted.
-Otherwise if someone were to register this username with your OAuth service, they will be able to gain unintentional entrance to your console.
+Otherwise if someone were to register this username with your OAuth service, they will be able to gain unintentional access to your console.
-- Check the [permissions](./_permissions.md) doc for more details on what each role does.
+- Check the [console permissions](./_permissions.md) doc for more details on the `Manager`, `Writer`, and `Reader` username roles.

 ## Help